Southern Ivy League Schools: What You Need to Know

 Speaking of history, William & Mary, named after the King and Queen who founded the school, is the second-oldest school in the U.S. (the first being Harvard.)
 That’s right, the school dates back to 1693, back when the U.S. was not the U.S. at all, and Virginia was still one of the 13 royal colonies.

 As such, it is fitting that the school has been ranked the best by U.S. News & World Report for its graduate program for U.S. Colonial History.
-Even with such an illustrious history, William & Mary is also known as a ‘Public Ivy’ and it is one of eight schools in the country with that designation.
+Even with such an illustrious history, William & Mary is also known as a ‘Public Ivy’, one of eight schools in the country with that designation.

 Georgia Institute of Technology